 SW 200 Introduction to Social Work and Social Welfare Services 3 SH

-This course is designed to introduce students to the social work profession and the wide spectrum of social welfare services in their context for practice: public, non-profit and proprietary settings.
+This course is designed to introduce students to the social work profession and the wide spectrum of social welfare services in their contexts for practice: public, non-profit, and proprietary settings.
 It offers the students an introduction to the competencies which underlie the practice of social work.
 The generalist model of social work practice will be used as a framework for teaching and learning.
-Prerequisite: SOC 100.
+Prerequisite: C+ in SOC 100.
 Competency: Writing Intensive Tier 2.

 SW 210 Social Welfare as an Institution 3 SH

-This course, which is the first in a two-part social policy sequence, provides a historical and analytical assessment of social welfare as an institution, using a framework of social theories and definition of social welfare conditions, policy goals, program design, and service delivery.
-It examines contexts for practice in ways to advance human rights and social and economic justice.
-The functions of social work as a profession are explored in areas such as income security, family and children’s services, and health care services.
-Prerequisite: SOC 100.
+This course, which is the first in a two-part social policy sequence, provides a historical and analytical assessment of social welfare as an institution, using a framework of social theories and definitions of social welfare conditions, policy goals, program design, and service delivery.
+It examines the evolution of social welfare in the United States and globally.
+It also examines contexts for practice in ways to advance human rights and social and economic justice.
+The functions of social work as a profession are explored in areas such as income security, family and children’s services, and health care services. .
+Prerequisite: C+ in SOC 100.
 Competency: Critical Thinking.

 SW 211 Mental Health and Social Work: A Survey Course 3 SH